keras-team/keras-hub/ROADMAP.md

 - Metrics for model evaluation, such a ROUGE and BLEU for evaluating translation quality.

-## Citations
+## Citation bar

 At this moment in time, we have no set citation bar for development, but due to the newness of the library we want to focus our efforts on a small subset of the best known and most effective NLP techniques.

-Proposed components should usually either be part of a very well architecture (think 1000s of citations) or contribute in some meaningful way to the usability of an end-to-end workflow.
+Proposed components should usually either be part of a very well known architecture or contribute in some meaningful way to the usability of an end-to-end workflow.

 ## Pre-trained modeling workflows

 Pre-training many modern NLP models is prohibitively expensive and time-consuming for an average user.
-A key goal with the KerasNLP project is to support easy use of pre-trained models using KerasNLP components.
+A key goal with for the KerasNLP project is to have KerasNLP components available in a pre-trained model offering of some form.

-We are working with the rest of the Tensorflow ecosystem (e.g. TF Hub), to provide a coherent plan for accessing pre-trained models.
+We are working with the rest of the Tensorflow ecosystem (e.g. TF Hub, TF Models), to provide a coherent plan for accessing pre-trained models.
 We will continue to share updates as they are available.